Chilla (French rapper)

-Maréva Ranarivelo, performing under the name Chilla, is a French-Malagasy artist, rapper, and actor.
+Maréva Ranarivelo, performing under the name Chilla, is a French-Malagasy artist and rapper.
 She made her debut in 2016 with the song 'M.B.D.
 (Métro boulot dodo)' and released her first album, Karma, in 2017.
 She has been praised for her presence as a woman in France's rap scene and feminist subject matter.

 Early life

-Maréva Ranarivelo was born April 27, 1994 and grew up in Genolier, Switzerland.
+Maréva Ranarivelo was born on 27 April 1994 and grew up in Genolier, Switzerland.
 She began rapping in Lyon, France, and appeared on the French game show Talent Street to showcase her artistry.